DanielXMoore/Civet/README.md

 - JSX enhancements (inspired by [solid-dsl discussions](https://github.com/solidjs-community/solid-dsl/discussions)):
   - Indentation: instead of explicitly closing `<tag>`s or `<>`s, you can indent the children and Civet will close your tags for you
+  - Multiple adjacent elements and/or fragments get automatically combined into a fragment.
   - Arrow function children do not need to be wrapped in braces (assuming they are not preceded by text); this is unambiguous because `>` isn't valid JSX text.
 For example, `<For> (item) => ...`